-Casella Family Brands undergraduate and honours scholarships
+Casella Family Brands scholarships

-The Casella Family Brands Undergraduate Scholarship has been established by the Casella family to support three undergraduate students who are starting the Bachelor of Viticulture and Oenology.
+The Casella Family Brands Undergraduate Scholarship has been established by the Casella family to support undergraduate students who are starting the Bachelor of Viticulture and Oenology.

 The Dr Jennifer Gardner Prize for Waite Arboretum research

-Awarded to the lead student or researcher for a research project involving the Waite Arboretum.
+This prize in Dr Gardner's honour is awarded to the lead student or researcher for a research project involving the Waite Arboretum.
 The key criteria is the ability of the project to enhance sustainability of the urban landscape or understanding of the natural environment.